 Run your program with Ruby Jard

-To use Ruby Jard, you just need to put
+To use Ruby Jard, you just need to put the magic

-In case you meet error
+In case of the error

 - Ruby Jard supports official Ruby versions: 2.5.x, 2.6.x, 2.7.x, 2.8.x - 3.0.x (in ruby trunk).

-- Ruby Jard is developed, and tested on Linux distros, and MacOS.
+- Ruby Jard is developed and tested on Linux distros and MacOS.

 - Windows is not supported (yet).

-Ruby Jard depends on 3 dependencies:
+Ruby Jard has 3 dependencies:

 byebug, compatibility: '>= 9.1', '< 12.0'